ZZZBBBZZZ/MulSen-AD/README.md

-## Introduction
+## 1.Introduction
 > In this project, we propose the first Multi-Sensor Anomaly Detection (Mulsen-AD) dataset and develop a comprehensive benchmark (Mulsen-AD Bench) on Mulsen-AD dataset.
 Specifically,  we build Mulsen-AD dataset with high-resolution industrial camera, high-precision laser scanner and lock-in infrared thermography.
 To exactly replicate real industrial scenarios, Mulsen-AD dataset is comprised of 15 types of distinct and authentic industrial products, featuring a variety of defects that require detection through the integration of multiple sensors.
+Additionally, we propose Mulsen-TripleAD algorithm, a decision level gating method, to solve the problem of object anomaly detection with the combination of three sensors.

 ![piplien](./img/figure1_min.png)
 - (a) is Existing single-sensor object-level anomaly detection.
 - (b) is our introduced multi-sensor object-level anomaly detection setting.

+The main contributions are summarized as follows:
+-  We introduced Multi-Sensor Anomaly Detection (Mulsen-AD) setting, a practical and challenging setting for object level anomaly detection based on three different industrial sensors, solving the limitations of single sensor anomaly detection, and bridged the gap between industrial and research in object anomaly detection.
+-  We developed Mulsen-AD dataset, the first real dataset for evaluating multi-sensor anomaly detection, featuring diverse, high-quality object data captured by high-resolution devices and anomalies based on actual factory conditions.
+-  We conducted a comprehensive benchmark using the Mulsen-AD dataset and provided a universal toolkit to facilitate further exploration and reproduction of the benchmark.
+-  We proposed Mulsen-TripleAD, a decision fusion gating method for multi-sensor anomaly detection.
+Utilizing data from three types of sensors and combining multiple memory banks with a decision gating unit, Mulsen-TripleAD outperforms setups using fewer sensors and sets a new baseline for our multi-sensor anomaly detection task.

 ## Samples in Mulsen AD dataset